-- 5 (1) The code must require a pub-owning business- - (a) to offer to enter into a market rent only lease with a tied-pub tenant who requests that the offer be made, - (b) to make that offer by offering to modify the terms of any existing agreement only to the extent that is necessary for the lease in relation to the pub to be a market rent only lease (but see sub-paragraph (3)(b)), - (c) to use its best endeavours to enter into a market rent only lease with the tenant as soon as possible following the tenant's request that the business offer to enter into such a lease. - (2) A market rent only lease means a lease that- - (a) sets the rent payable in respect of the tenant's occupation of the pub at- - (i) an amount agreed between the landlord and the tenant in accordance with a procedure described in the code, or - (ii) in the event that no agreement is reached in accordance with that procedure, the market rent, - (b) imposes neither a product tie nor a service tie in relation to the pub, - (c) complies with any requirements set out in the code as to the terms that a lease must contain in order to be a market rent only lease, and - (d) does not contain any unreasonable terms. - (3) The code may specify- - (a) descriptions of terms that are to be regarded as unreasonable for the purpose of determining whether a lease is a market rent only lease, - (b) circumstances in which a pub-owning business need not offer a market rent only lease by making an offer in the terms described by sub-paragraph (1)(b). - (4) In this paragraph-
+- 5 (1) The code must require a pub-owning business- - (a) to offer to enter into a market rent only lease with a tied-pub tenant who requests that the offer be made (but see sub-paragraph (3)(aa)), - (b) to make that offer by offering to modify the terms of any existing agreement only to the extent that is necessary for the lease in relation to the pub to be a market rent only lease (but see sub-paragraph (3)(b)), - (c) to use its best endeavours to enter into a market rent only lease with the tenant as soon as possible following the tenant's request that the business offer to enter into such a lease. - (2) A market rent only lease means a lease that- - (a) sets the rent payable in respect of the tenant's occupation of the pub at- - (i) an amount agreed between the landlord and the tenant in accordance with a procedure described in the code, or - (ii) in the event that no agreement is reached in accordance with that procedure, the market rent, - (b) imposes neither a product tie nor a service tie in relation to the pub, - (c) complies with any requirements set out in the code as to the terms that a lease must contain in order to be a market rent only lease, and - (d) does not contain any unreasonable terms. - (3) The code may specify- - (a) descriptions of terms that are to be regarded as unreasonable for the purpose of determining whether a lease is a market rent only lease, - (aa) circumstances in which a pub-owning business need not offer to enter into a market rent only lease with a tied-pub tenant,